streamdp/streamdp/README.md

-- 👋 Hi, I’m Alexandr Prymak
+- 👋 Hi, I’m Alexandr Primak
-- 👀 I’m interested in software development
-- 🌱 I’m currently GoLang programmer
+- 🌱 I’m currently golang software developer
 - 💞️ I’m looking to collaborate on an interesting project
 - 📫 How to reach me: https://www.linkedin.com/in/primak/